CARV-ICS-FORTH/knot/docs/user-guide.md

 ![](images/sign-up-screen.png)

 Once the account is activated by an administrator, login using your username and password.
-You can change your password when logged in by clicking on the user icon at the top-right of the screen and selecting "Change password" from the menu.
+You can change your password when logged in by clicking on the user icon at the bottom-left of the screen and selecting "Change password" from the menu.
 The menu also provides options to switch between profiles (if you are a member of one or more teams), view previous messages reported, access this documentation, and logout.
 If you ever forget your password, please ask an administrator to reset it.

 Notebooks, workflows, images, code, and metrics buttons
 -------------------------------------------------------

 Selecting "Notebooks" from the menu on the left will redirect you to JupyterHub.
 JupyterHub will automatically launch a new server instance for you, if one is not already running.
 Your notebooks are saved in `/files/private/notebooks`, so you can also access them as files from the dashboard.
-You can stop your server instance by clicking on the "Control Panel" button on the top-right of the screen.
+You can stop your server instance by selecting the "Hub Control Panel" entry, under the "File" menu.

 Selecting "Workflows" from the menu on the left will redirect you to Argo Workflows.
 The first time you open up the Argo interface, it will ask you to login.
 Just click on the "Login" button, as single sign-on is already set up.
 You should then be redirected to your workflows page, with the namespace set to `knot-<username>`.

 Selecting "Images" from the menu on the left will redirect you to Harbor.
 Click on "Login via OIDC provider" for single sign-on with your username.
 Knot will setup a private project for you named after your username.
 The "library" project is shared among all users.
-Each project can be used to store container images or Helm charts (used for Knot templates).
+Each project can be used to store container images.

 Selecting "Code" from the menu on the left will redirect you to Gitea for managing local git registries.